the-GianT/lct-tricaricoG/README.md

 with this, where there are multiple private addresses within a network that has its own single public IP address.
 However, there is also IPv6, created to make room for many more addresses (approximately 2<sup>128</sup>, which is a very large number).
-IPv6 addresses use this format:
+IPv6 addresses are in this format (using hexadecimal notation):

 [0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]:[0-ffff]
-(using hexidecimal notation)

 Each group in this system is known as a hextet (although this is not as standard of a term as octet).
 In order to write it out more concisely, we ignore leading 0s and replace any number of consecutive all 0 hextets with the double colon (::).
 One can only use the double colon once in a single IP address, as otherwise the address would be ambiguous.